Jimmy Wynn, ‘Toy Cannon’ of the Houston Astros, dies at 78

 In June 2011, he was honored by the franchise when the Astros and Minute Maid dedicated the Jimmy Wynn Training Center, a state-of-the-art baseball facility at the Astros Youth Academy.

 James Sherman Wynn was born in Hamilton, Ohio, on March 12, 1942, and attended Central State University, a historically black college in Wilberforce, Ohio.
-He made his MLB debut in 1963 and hit four homers with 27 RBIs in 70 games that season.
+He made his Major League Baseball debut in 1963, hitting four home runs with 27 RBIs in 70 games.

-Mr. Wynn had the first of his eight 20-HR seasons in 1965 when he hit 22.
-He hit 33 homers in 1969 with Houston and his last 30-home run season came in 1972 when he slugged 32 and had a career-high 108 RBIs for the Dodgers.
+Mr. Wynn had the first of his eight 20-homer seasons in 1965 when he hit 22.
+He hit 33 home runs in 1969 with Houston, and his last 30-homer season came in 1974, when he slugged 32 and had a career-high 108 RBIs for the Dodgers.

-He played in his only World Series in 1974 and homered for the Dodgers in a five-game loss to Oakland.
+He played in his only World Series in 1974, homering for the Dodgers in a five-game loss to Oakland.

 Information on survivors was not immediately available.

-Note: CORRECTION: This story incorrectly reported the last year in which Mr. Wynn hit 30 or more home runs.
-His last 30-home run season came in 1974, when he hit 32, not 1972.
-The story has been revised.